Tutorial: Run a tracking policy

 once activated — there is no command topic to publish.

-Step 4 — STANDBY → START_LOCOMOTION
+Step 4 — Activate LOCOMOTION

-policy — in MuJoCo you'll see the arms move through the tracking dataset.
+immediately track the policy — in MuJoCo you'll see the arms move

 Verify the controller is active:

-# controller_name: rl_policy_controller
+# rl_policy_controller humanoid_control/RLPolicyController active

 If the ONNX returns a non-finite action, RLPolicyController returns